 As such, the timelines of Bitcoin and Litecoin are quite similar in comparison.
 However, while Bitcoin has continued to become more expensive in terms of transaction fees, Litecoin has remained cheaper and more stable in this regard.
 After Litecoin’s release, Lee joined Coinbase, only to quit in 2017 and dedicate his focus on developing and managing the Litecoin Foundation.

 Litecoin as an Alternative to Bitcoin

 Among many others, Bitcoin is the primary Litecoin competitor.
 Although presently, the phrase — “a Bitcoin fork” — has become quite common, it was extremely revolutionary in 2011 when Litecoin was released.
 Consequently, early adopters witnessed 1 LTC valued at $0.03 in July 2012 reaching $40 in November 2013: a 1,300x or 130,000% increase.

 Litecoin transfers are 4x faster than Bitcoin transfers.
 While Bitcoin takes an average of 10 minutes per block confirmation, Litecoin finishes the process in 2.5 minutes.
 The difference this speed variance creates in its throughput is huge: Bitcoin throughputs 7 transactions per second whereas Litecoin throughputs 56 transactions in the same time frame.

 In turn, this also affects the scalability factor of the two coins, making Litecoin more scalable and flexible.
 However, both Litecoin and Bitcoin have integrated scalability tools like SegWit and Lightning.

 Additionally, Bitcoin uses the SHA-256 hash rate, which demands an increasing rate of computational power to process transactions as the number of transactions increases over time.
-This demand of increasing computational power served as the incentive for monopolization of mining facilities by big companies who could afford multiple ASIC based computers to run parallel processing.
+This demand for increased computational power served as the incentive for the monopolization of mining facilities by big companies that could afford multiple ASIC-based computers to run parallel processing.

 On the other hand, Litecoin uses the Scrypt algorithm on GPUs which does not support parallel mining functions, thereby preventing the centralization of ASIC mining while decreasing the cost.

 Litecoin recorded an average transaction fee of $.0327 while the Bitcoin network charges an average fee of $0.631.
 This can be interpreted as Bitcoin being 20 times more expensive than Litecoin in getting a transaction verified on the blockchain.